What is the RAIU?

-The Railway Accident Investigation Unit (RAIU) is the independent accident investigation unit in Ireland.
-It is responsible for the investigation of accidents or incidents on:
+The Railway Accident Investigation Unit (RAIU) is the independent railway accident investigation organisation for Ireland.

 What accidents do the RAIU investigate?

-The RAIU will investigate all serious accidents.
-A serious accident means any train collision or derailment of trains resulting in:
+The RAIU will investigate all serious accidents (defined as any train collision or derailment of trains resulting in):

-- Extensive damage tp rolling stock, the infrastructure or the environment
+• Extensive damage to rolling stock, the infrastructure or the environment.

-The RAIU may investigate and report on accidents and incidents which under slightly different conditions might have led to serious accidents.
+The RAIU may also investigate and report on accidents and incidents which under slightly different conditions might have led to serious accidents.
 The RAIU may not carry out a formal investigation where it is unlikely that any safety recommendations would be made, even if one or all over the above criteria are involved.

 Who carries out RAIU investigations?